Vineville believes we are called to grow a Christ-like world, with a specific focus on the community surrounding the church (Pleasant Hill).

 is proud to work with Campus Clubs and Camp Grace to support the Pleasant Hill community.
 PNC would like to encourage VUMC members to support these and other important Pleasant Hill community service activities/events.
 Visit the PVN calendar for more upcoming events at https://vinevillemethodist.com/missions/pleasantville-neighbors/

 Again, tax deductible contributions to CC can be made to VUMC (Camp Grace).

 THANK YOU for your continued support of PVN and for loving your neighbors so graciously.
-Please keep this ministry in your prayers in 2013.
+Please keep this ministry in your prayers.

 Grant and Gina Greenwood

 There are Four Areas of Involvement in Pleasant Hill

 Faith: Contact: Richard and Allison Young at 478-972-3278